German P.

 Friesland Bank

-• After the first hosted EPM implementation by LogicaCMG, Friesland Bank faced many technical and organizational problems.
-The LogicaCMG sales manager asked German to complete Microsoft EPM training and fix issues.
-German served as functional manager of the hosted EPM solution at Friesland Bank’s HQ in Leeuwarden.
-He was 1st and 2nd line helpdesk for EPM problems, working with Microsoft EPM specialists in Portugal.
-He organized and delivered a three-day MS Project and EPM training for 25 project managers.
-He developed billing reports based on the EPM database, custom queries, and a planning standard.
-He built a function-point application on the EPM database.
-He also developed and implemented a portfolio management process, professionalized resource management, and created a project quality system.
-In the end, German helped the IT portfolio gain control and fixed 100+ technical issues.
+• Friesland Bank ran into many technical and organizational problems after the first implementation of LogicaCMG's hosted EPM solution.
+German was asked by the LogicaCMG sales manager to complete the Microsoft EPM training and solve the issues.
+German led the functional management of the hosted EPM solution at Friesland Bank's head office in Leeuwarden.
+He served as both 1st and 2nd line helpdesk for EPM issues.
+In solving technical problems, he worked with Microsoft's EPM specialists in Portugal.
+He organized and delivered a three-day MS Project and EPM training for about twenty-five project managers.
+German also developed billing reports based on the EPM database and created custom queries on the EPM databases.
+He developed and implemented a planning standard.
+Based on the EPM database, he developed a function point application.

-• Department: Hosted EPM Functional Management.
+• Department: Hosted EPM as Functional Manager.

 Apr 2005 - Feb 2006